cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-2.md

 name: rollout-sidebar-overview
 # Gating Code with CloudBees Feature Flags

-Feature flags allow you to put gates around the code for your new features.
+Feature flags allow you to put gates around new feature code.

 * Flags are added to the source code of an application.
 * A flag is then used to wrap the code of a new feature.